 Loop: After you finish your last row, chain 20 to make a loop.

 Work a Sc into the same stitch.
 Then do a couple of slip stitches along the side to even out the finish.
 Weave in ends.

 Let me know in the comments what you think of this pattern and what else you could use it for!

-And here is the Thermal Stripes Potholder where I show how to carry yarn and change colours when using the thermal stitch pattern.
+And another variation of this pattern is the Thermal Stripes Potholder where I show how to carry yarn and change colours when using the Thermal Stitch.